Connect with others who understand.

 7 Types of CAH: Classic, Nonclassic, and More

-Classic CAH is the most severe form of CAH.
-In the United States, all newborns are given genetic testing for classic CAH during a newborn screening test and are usually diagnosed right after birth.
+Classic CAH is the most severe form.
+In the United States, all newborns are screened for classic CAH, and the diagnosis is usually confirmed shortly after birth.

 Cause of Classic CAH

-Classic CAH is also called 21-hydroxylase deficiency.
-This is because classic CAH is caused by a shortage or lack of the enzyme 21-hydroxylase.
-This enzyme helps your adrenal glands make the hormone cortisol.
+Classic CAH is caused by significant 21-hydroxylase deficiency — a shortage or lack of 21-hydroxylase.
+This enzyme helps your adrenal glands make cortisol and aldosterone.
+There are two subtypes:

 Symptoms of Classic CAH